MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 ## Installation for hands-on lab

-Verify if a git client is present by running `git version` on your terminal.
+* Verify if a git client is present by running `git version` on your terminal.

 If not, [install](https://git-scm.com/downloads) as per your environment and clone this repos.

 ```bash
 git clone https://github.com/MartinPankraz/sap-hacker-in-a-day.git
 ```

+* For convenience scripts, install [PowerShell 7.4+](https://learn.microsoft.com/powershell/scripting/overview).
+It runs on any OS.

 ### Step 0: Spin up your hosting environment